dpwgc/easierweb/README.md

 ### Other notes

-* If you want to use function 'EasyGET', 'EasyPOST', 'EasyPUT'... the api handle function must be in the following formats.
+* If you want to use function 'EasyGET', 'EasyPOST', 'EasyPUT'... the api handle function must be in the following formats. (request struct and response struct can be slices)

 ```go
 // input: Request